-The principal formal duties of High Sheriffs today include support for Her Majesty’s High Court Judges when on Circuit and attendance at royal visits in the County.
+The principal formal duties of High Sheriffs today include support for His Majesty’s High Court Judges when on Circuit and attendance at royal visits in the County.
 These days, however, High Sheriffs play an increasingly active and supportive role within their Counties both in relation to the Police and emergency services and in lending encouragement to public sector agencies such as the probation and prison services and to voluntary sector organisations involved in crime reduction and social cohesion.

 The holder of the Office of High Sheriff, can be well placed to offer encouragement to those in their County who are engaged in supporting the voluntary sector and those most in need.
 As the Office is independent and non-political, High Sheriffs are able to bring together a wide range of people with the community they serve.

 High Sheriffs are in office for one year.

 Mr Simon Muir was sworn in as the High Sheriff of the Royal County of Berkshire, on Friday 31 March 2023.
 He can be contacted as follows: